 The simple answer is No, dummy.
-If there was one brush that did everything perfectly for everyone then this article wouldn’t exist.
+If there were one brush that did everything perfectly for everyone, then this article wouldn’t exist.
 However, there is one universal shape that can be found in each brush category.

-Buffer brushes work best with liquid, cream and powder foundation.
+Buffer brushes work best with liquid, cream, and powder foundations.
 Buffers give you medium to full coverage.

-Soft bristles on the buffer work great for evening out skin tone while leaving you with a more natural finish.
-Buffer’s come in both round and angular shapes, so you can get full coverage around the nose and eye area.
+Soft bristles on the buffer work great for evening-out skin tone while leaving you with a more natural finish.
+Buffer’s come in both round and angular shapes so that you can get full coverage around the nose and eye area.